gsb52000/Electronic-Lock-Circuit/README.md

 # Electronic-Lock-Circuit

 # Libraries:
-Keypad.h: For interfacing with the keypad.
+Keypad.h: For interfacing with the keypad.<br>
 Servo.h: For controlling the servo motor.
 LiquidCrystal.h: For controlling the LCD.